 Asphalt 9: Legends is a fast-paced, fun, and attractive racing game that aims to deliver “a console experience in the palm of your hand”.
 While it may fall a bit short of that lofty goal, it’s still visually superb for a mobile game.
 If you’re after the best graphics possible, this is the best free racing game for Android.

 In Asphalt 9, racers can collect over 60 cars, from classics to modern supercars.
 Cars can be customized, although this often requires in-app purchases.
 You can play single player (against AI) or multiplayer (against other players), and earn rewards along the way.

 This game is free to play, with various in-app purchases available for new cars or the in-game currency.
-The game is somewhat “pay to win,” as you can definitely gain an edge by upgrading.
-With that said, the game is still quite fun without any real-money upgrades, and single-player mode isn’t affected as much by the in-app purchase model.
+The game is somewhat pay to win, as you can definitely gain an edge by upgrading.
+With that said, it’s still quite fun without any real-money upgrades, and single-player mode isn’t affected as much by the in-app purchase model.

-Main image via Shutterstock, other images via respective game developers
+Main image via Dean Drobot/Shutterstock.com, other images via respective game developers